divesht2024/divesht2024/README.md

 ## 🔹 Serverless Image Processing Pipeline
 - ✅ Designed an event-driven serverless pipeline using Python (Boto3) that automatically triggers image processing on S3 upload events via Lambda, eliminating the need for dedicated compute instances
 - ✅ Integrated SNS for post-processing notifications and CloudWatch alarms for pipeline monitoring, ensuring observability and failure alerting

 ---
+## 🔹 End-to-End DevOps CI/CD Pipeline *(Upcoming)*

+* 🔄 Building a complete CI/CD pipeline using GitHub Actions/Jenkins, Docker, Kubernetes, and Terraform to automate application build, testing, infrastructure provisioning, and deployment
+* 🔄 Implementing containerized application deployments on Kubernetes with automated rollout, configuration management, and environment-specific deployments
+* 🔄 Integrating monitoring and observability using Prometheus, Grafana, and CloudWatch for application and infrastructure metrics

+---

+## 🔹 End-to-End DevSecOps Pipeline *(Upcoming)*

+* 🔄 Building a secure CI/CD pipeline integrating SonarQube, Trivy, and AWS security services to identify code, dependency, and container vulnerabilities
+* 🔄 Implementing automated security scanning and quality gates throughout the CI/CD workflow before application deployment
+* 🔄 Deploying secured containerized workloads on Kubernetes with centralized monitoring and security-focused deployment practices

+---